NikitaMedhi/Social.Moyo/README.md

-# Social.Moyo - a Social Networking Web aaplication
+# Social.Moyo - a Social Networking Web application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+One of the defining characteristics of Gen Z is their ability to navigate and use social media effectively.
+They have a keen understanding of how to use social media to build personal brands and online communities.
+They also use social media as a platform to express their opinions on social and political issues and connect with like-minded individuals.

+Keeping this mind, we took the time to explore the nitty gritty of a typical social networking platform and dive deep into the possibility of incorporating effective data structures into this project.

+This project is a social networking platform, where you can:

+- Register yourself as an user
+- Follow and un-follow people
+- Create posts
+- like posts
+- delete posts
+- Logout any time you want

-## Available Scripts
+## Available Functionalities

-In the project directory, you can run:
+In the project, you can:

 ### `yarn start`